hyperledger-labs/harmonia/docs/r3/architecture_principles.md

 In practice, this rules out timelock-based solutions where a message from one system transmitting proof that an action has been taken on that system might be in a race with a timestamp authority on the receiving system determining whether the time window for the reciprocating action is still open.

 Although both sides can measure current network latency and try to ensure that they have plenty of time to act within the established time window, the fact remains that a possible outcome of any timelock-based system is that a message is lost or delayed to the point where the time window has expired, one side has acted (with local finality, i.e. the action cannot now be repudiated), and the other can no longer take the reciprocating action.
+Under some regulatory frameworks the possibility of this outcome is forbidden.

 ## 3. Avoid unilateral bottlenecks